hanyo2/History-Website/README.md

 # History-Website
 Repository for my history website
-This website contains information about various countries and their history
+This website contains information about various countries and their histories